 An intense Epileptoid Crisis manifests as an epileptic seizure with tonic-clonic convulsions and rapid muscle contractions.
 A localized or focal seizure with spasms or jerking of a single muscle or muscle groups is confined to the conflict-related muscles, for example in the leg(s) or arm(s).
 In a grand mal seizure, the convulsions involve the muscles of the whole body, typically with tongue biting, foaming at the mouth, and involuntary urination (see bladder sphincter).
 Contrary to common beliefs, seizures do not destroy brain cells.
 However, recurring seizures lead to a scarring of the corresponding area in the brain.

 This is the brain CT of a man with a history of generalized epileptic seizures.
-The seizures arise from the left side of the motor cortex, precisely, from the area that controls the right hand (the hand associated with the motor conflict - view the GNM diagram).
-The glia buildup (presenting as white on the scan) indicates that the person is already in PCL-B. The edema located in the cerebral medulla (showing as dark - view the GNM diagram) relates to a self-devaluation conflict.
+The seizures arise from the left side of the motor cortex, precisely, from the area that controls the right hand (the hand associated with the motor conflict – view the GNM diagram).
+The glia buildup (showing white on the scan) indicates that the person is already in PCL-B. The edema located in the cerebral medulla (showing dark – view the GNM diagram) relates to a self-devaluation conflict.

 NOTE: In conventional medicine, the proliferation of neuroglia is interpreted as a “brain tumor”.
 If the person happens to be an epileptic, then the “lesion” is diagnosed as “brain tumor seizures”, suggesting that the seizures are induced by the “brain tumor”.
 A surgical removal of an “epileptic focus” bears the risk of irreversible paralysis.